google/simhospital/docs/write-pathways.md

 *   `observation_identifier_coding_system` populates the Coding System of the OBX.3-Observation Identifier field.
 If not set in the pathway, it defaults to *Simulation*.
-*   `ending_content_lines` sets the last content lines in the document if fixed content needs to be set.
-*   `num_content_lines` specifies the range of content lines using the `from` and `to` attributes.
-If not set in the pathway, it is chosen at random in range 10 - 50.

 Example: